 1. Step 1 in clause 4.2.2.2.2 (General Registration) with the following clarifications:

 The UE indicates that it is moving from EPC.
-The UE in single registration mode provides the Registration type set to "mobility registration update", a 5G-GUTI mapped from the 4G-GUTI (see clause 5.17.2.2: 5G-GUTI mapped from 4G-GUTI) and a native 5G-GUTI (if available) as an Additional GUTI.
+The UE in single registration mode provides the Registration type set to "mobility registration update", a 5G-GUTI mapped from the 4G-GUTI and a native 5G-GUTI (if available) as an Additional GUTI.
 The UE includes the UE Policy Container containing the list of PSIs, indication of UE support for ANDSP and OSId if available.
 The UE shall select the 5G-GUTI for the additional GUTI as follows, listed in decreasing order of preference: